Union Berlin draws 1-1 as Bayern worries grow before CL game | Sports-Games

 Marcus Ingvartsen scored late for Union Berlin to grab a 1-1 draw and cut Bayern Munich's Bundesliga lead on Saturday ahead of Bayern's decisive Champions League game in Paris on Tuesday.

-Union's visit came at the wrong time for the European champion, weakened by injuries and focused on the second leg in the quarterfinals of the Champions League.
+Union's visit came at the wrong time for the European champion, weakened by injuries and focused on the second leg of the quarterfinals in the Champions League.
 Bayern lost the first leg 3-2 to Paris Saint-Germain on Wednesday.

 Bayern struggled to break through Union's stubborn defence until the 18-year-old Jamal Musiala finally made the breakthrough in the 68th minute, but Robert Andrich set up Ingvartsen for the visitors' equalizer in the 85th.